everruler12/roam2github-demo/README.md

     Your `R2G_PASSWORD` secret is incorrect.
 Try updating it.

     Make sure you're not using a Google account login, as this is not supported.
-(If you are, sign out of Roam, and on the sign-in page, click "Forgot your password" to set one.)
+(If you are, sign out of Roam, and on the sign-in page, click "Forgot your password" to set a password.)

 - Timed out with `R2G astrolabe spinning...`.
 Possible causes: